 Tornado formation conditions

-To form a tornado, a large number of conditions must be met; fortunately there are too many, and fortunately they are so common.
+For a tornado to form, a number of conditions must be met; fortunately, there are many, and they are quite common.

 Key features